DMODE: Differential Monocular Object Distance Estimation Module without Class Specific Information: Related work

 \subsection{Monocular 3D object detection}

-The difficult job of 3D object recognition from monocular pictures is connected to object distance estimate. \citet{mousavian20173d} presented the Deep3DBox, which uses a 3D regressor module to estimate the 3D box's dimensions and orientation and accepts 2D detection input to crop the input characteristics.
-To replace the widely used 2D R-CNN structure, \citet{brazil2019m3d} presented a 3D region proposal network, which greatly improved performance.
-Additionally, some studies use point cloud detection networks or monocular depth estimation networks as supplementary components of monocular 3D object identification \cite{you2019pseudo}.
-These additional details increased the 3D object detection networks' accuracy.
+The challenging task of 3D object recognition from monocular images is related to object distance estimation.
+Mousavian \etal~\cite{mousavian20173d} proposed Deep3DBox, which employs a 3D regressor module to estimate the 3D box's dimensions and orientation and takes 2D detection input to crop the input features.
+To replace the widely used 2D R-CNN architecture, \cite{brazil2019m3d} introduced a 3D region proposal network, significantly improving performance.
+Furthermore, some studies use point cloud detection networks or monocular depth estimation networks as supplementary components of monocular 3D object recognition \cite{you2019pseudo}.
+These additional details enhance the accuracy of 3D object detection networks.